-As stated in 10.10, the Agency shall conduct hearings and mediations in ADA accessible facilities, and provide reasonable accommodations for the mediations and hearings.
+As stated in Task 10.10, the Agency shall conduct hearings and mediations in ADA accessible facilities, and provide reasonable accommodations for the mediations and hearings.
 The Agency shall conduct mediations and hearings at locations convenient to the parents or guardians and students as required by EC Sections 56500.3(h) and 56505(b), concerning the time and location of mediations and hearings and shall be ADA accessible.
 The Agency may also conduct all or part of the mediation or hearing by telephone or videoconference if each participant has an opportunity to participate in and hear the entire mediation or hearing; and for a hearing, is able to observe the exhibits pursuant to 5 CCR Section 3082(g).

-10.10 Reasonable Accommodations and Locations for Mediations and Due Process Hearings disabilities and others requiring reasonable accommodations as required by law.
+10.10 REASONABLE ACCOMMODATIONS AND LOCATIONS FOR DUE PROCESS HEARINGS required by law.
 The Agency shall meet its obligations to ensure hearings and mediations are conducted in accessible and usable facilities as required by law and in accordance with the following items:

-The Agency shall conduct mediations and hearings at locations, certified by the school districts that the facilities to be provided are accessible pursuant to federal and state laws, that are convenient to the parents or guardians of students as required by EC Sections 56500.3(h) and 56505(b), concerning the time and location of mediations and hearings.
+The Agency shall conduct mediation and DPHs at locations, certified by the school districts that the facilities to be provided are accessible pursuant to federal and state laws, that are convenient to the parents or guardians of students as required by EC Section 56500.3(h), concerning the time and location of hearings.

-The Agency shall maintain policies, procedures, practices, and notices to ensure that special education hearings and mediations are conducted in facilities that have been certified by school districts as accessible and usable to qualified individuals with
+The Agency shall maintain policies, procedures, practices, and notices to ensure that special education hearings and mediations are conducted in facilities that have been certified by school districts as accessible and usable to qualified individuals with disabilities and others requiring reasonable accommodations as